 History, tourist information, and nearby accommodation

-In about AD 192 (some sources suggest an early 3rd century date) Hadrian's bridge was replaced by a larger, stronger bridge with 4 arches supported on 3 very large and solid piers.
+In about AD 192 (some sources suggest an early 3rd-century date) Hadrian's bridge was replaced by a larger, stronger bridge with four arches supported on three very large and solid piers.
 Associated with this phase were a water mill and towers.
 The huge rectangular stones used for the abutment were bound together with large iron ties.
 This second bridge was 57.6 metres long, with the piers set 10.4 metres apart.

 Remains of both phases of the bridge building can be seen today.

 During excavations in 1978, an altar to Disciplina was found, with an inscription suggesting that the first military presence at Chesters delegated to guard the bridge was a cavalry wing.